blackbaud/uat-kit/content/index.md

     href: <%= stache.config.blue_walkthroughs %>

   - title: API
-    description: Access documentation for the available Core and Base code to what functionality comes out of the box with the UAT Automation Kit.
+    description: Access documentation for the available Core and Base code to find the functionality comes out of the box with the UAT Automation Kit.
     image: fa-file-text
     href: <%= stache.config.blue_api %>
 ---